 Learning your customers’ behavior helps you discover new ways of serving them.
 Plus, it helps your sales team approach the right customer with targeted messaging.

-This is exactly how Troops.ai increased their opportunity rate from less than 5% to 14%–they targeted the right people with specific messaging.
+This is exactly how Troops.ai increased its opportunity rate from less than 5% to 14%–it targeted the right people with specific messaging.

 So how do you find your customer’s pain points, motivations, and expectations?